The Basics: Overview

 Cervical cancer is cancer of the cervix, which is the low, narrow part of the uterus that connects the uterus to the vagina.

-Abnormal cells in the cervix can turn into cancer if they aren't found and treated.
-Cervical cancer is most commonly found in women who don't get regular screenings.
+Abnormal cells in the cervix can turn into cancer if doctors don’t find and treat them.

 What causes cervical cancer?